Indigenous peoples in Cameroon

 Together the Pygmies represent around 0.4% of the total population of Cameroon.
 They can be further divided into three sub-groups, namely, around 4,000 Bagyeli or Bakola, more than 40,000 Baka and around 300 Bedzan.
 These communities live along the forested borders with Gabon, the Republic of Congo and the Central African Republic.

-The Mbororo living in Cameroon are estimated to number over 1 million people and they make up about 12% of the population.
+The Mbororo living in Cameroon are estimated to number over 1 million people and they make up approx. 12% of the population.
 The Mbororo live primarily along the borders with Nigeria, Chad and the Central African Republic.
-Three groups of Mbororo are found in Cameroon: the Wodaabe in the Northern Region of Cameroon; the Jafun, who are found all over the national territory, especially in the North West, West, Adamawa and Eastern Regions; and the last group, the Galegi, popularly known as the Aku, in the East, Adamawa, West and North West Regions.
+Three groups of Mbororo are found in Cameroon: the Wodaabe in the Northern Region of Cameroon; the Jafun, who live primarily in the North West, West, Adamawa and Eastern Regions; and the Galegi, popularly known as the Aku, who live in the East, Adamawa, West and North-West Regions.